kanokidotorg/kanoki-blog/_posts/2019/07/2019-07-24-how-to-create-pandas-pivot-table.md

 ## **Conclusion**:

-So we have seen both Pivot table and crosstab works perfectly fine with any data and can be used to quickly build the pivot table using the data.
+So we have seen how Pivot features  works  with any data and can be used to quickly build the pivot table using the data.
 Only thing you have to keep in mind that crosstab works with series, list or dataframe columns but pivot table works with the entire dataframe.
-Also the normalize function in crosstab is quite useful when you have to find the percentage or normalize the data across the rows and columns.